SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 under the project in Host MacOS, and run the project in the Guest VM Debian.

+What's the status of the plan?
+Guest VM Debian do successfully access the Samba

+server on the Host MacOS, that means creating the project under Host MacoS,

+editing and changing the code under Guest VM Debian via sharing folder from Host

+MacOS using "host.macos.ip.address:port".
+But I need Host MacOS to access the

+Samba server under VM Debian, that do not work until now!

+Even "127.0.0.1:22_port-forwarding_to-target-port".

 ## 0.Finally Debug Troubles

 ### 0.1VM Debian access samba server on Host macOS